haopeng-nlp/haopeng-nlp.github.io/_pages/about.md

 Outside of work, I cater to the whims of [a trio of furry overlords](../assets/img/pets/furry_friends.jpeg): [Meera](../assets/img/pets/meera.jpg), [Loki](../assets/img/pets/loki.jpg), and [Sylvie](../assets/img/pets/sylvie.jpg).
 When they release me from their service, I [cycle](../assets/img/fun/stp.jpeg) in the summer, and (backcountry) [ski](../assets/img/fun/alta.jpeg) in the winter.

-I'm looking for students and interns that are familiar with and interested in building LLMs.
-If Megatron, DeepSpeed, and training LLMs with hundreds GPUs sound exciting to you, please drop me an email and include Meera+Loki+Sylvie in the subject!